 I was surprised that he believed me right away and dropped the topic.
-Why am I sleeping in the same room with Seungjun, you ask.
-Last week we moved to new dorm at the Seoul’s suburbs.
-It was good decision because of the fresh air and quietly neighborhood.
-We have an apartment in almost new building with air conditioning, which was blessing in this year’s hottest summer for years.
+Why was I sleeping in the same room with Seungjun, you ask.
+Last week we moved to a new dorm at Seoul’s suburbs.
+It was a good decision because of the fresh air and quietly neighborhood.
+We had an apartment in almost new building with air conditioning, which was blessing in this year’s hottest summer for years.
 So, as always, we played rock-paper-scissors and I ended up in the same room with Seungjun.
 Inseong was with Youjin, and our maknae was alone (I tried to rematch with him but surprisingly it was no use...).
-Everything would be fine if beds in my room weren’t connected.
+Everything would be fine if beds in my room weren’t connected…

-One day I was happily playing game with Heejun through the Internet, when Inseong entered the living room with his phone and not so lively face.
+One day I was playing game with Heejun by the Internet, when Inseong entered the living room with his phone and not so lively face.

 “What’s wrong, hyung?”
-Heejun asked, when I extremely happily killed him in the game.
+Heejun asked, when I killed him in the game, extremely happy.

 “Did you eat something from Seungjun’s bag?”
 I joked.

 “Did you see?”
 Inseong showed us his phone.
-It was chat.
+It was a chat.
 “I’m getting worried.”

 “Why?”
 I asked.

-It’s been over a year since our debut and our fandom becomes really big.
+It’s been over a year since our debut and our fandom became really big.
 With time we got our first anti-fans and so called sasaeng fans.
-Well, it wasn’t that bad so far, because our Tinkerbells are trying really hard to support us.
-But we already had some strange situations...
+Well, it wasn’t that bad so far, because our Tinkerbells were trying really hard to support us.
+In spite of it, we already had some strange situations...

-For example, one day Youjin and Inseong were doing groceries and were startled when they saw under the shop’s counter a girl with a phone, who was taking pictures of them.
-Another time Seungjun went to bathroom, when we were eating dinner in restaurant.
-Luckily, I too needed to use bathroom, so I rescued him from girls who tried to break into men’s bathroom.
+For example, one day Youjin and Inseong were doing groceries and were startled, when they saw under the shop’s counter a girl with a phone, who was taking pictures of them.
+Another time Seungjun went to a bathroom, when we were eating dinner in restaurant.
+Luckily, I needed to use the bathroom too, so I rescued him from girls who tried to break into men’s bathroom.
 But the worst scenario was when we were in our old dorm.
 That evening Heejunnie won and went first to the bath.
-Fortunately we didn’t have (and don’t have here) window in the bathroom, but there when you went out, you had to past the kitchen.
+Fortunately we didn’t have (and don’t have here either) window in the bathroom, but there when you went out, you had to pass the kitchen.
 After the bath Heejun usually goes into his room only with a towel wrapped around his waist, so he was scared to death when he saw our fans outside, who was looking at him through kitchen’s window like predators at their victim.
 Man, I’ve never seen Youjin so angry then.

 Partially because of these unpleasant situations we moved out.
-We thought that it’ll take some time until sasaeng fans will find us again.
-But today, after I’ve looked at chat, my good mood worsened in one moment.
+We thought that it’ll take some time until sasaeng fans will find us again, but today, after I’d looked at chat, my good mood worsened in one moment.

 “They’re already looking for us?”
 I asked with anxiety.
 “But how did they find out we moved out?”